yuanqing/cuba/README.md

 Returns a Promise for a Cuba instance.

 - [`spreadsheetId`](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id) is a string representing the Google Sheets spreadsheet to be queried.
-It is the value between `/d/` and `/edit` of the spreadsheet URL.
+This is the value between `/d/` and `/edit` in the spreadsheet URL.
 - [`serviceAccountCredentials`](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#overview) is an optional object literal, for running queries on private spreadsheets.

     Key | Description | Default